Image From Tallahassee

 The project involves both daytime and nighttime work, depending on the phase of construction.
 Efforts will be made to minimize impacts from construction noise and nighttime work zone lighting.

-City Electric crews will perform the work, and safety is the top priority.
-As such, Centerville Road will be closed in four phases during construction, with only portions of the roadway closed at a time.
+City Electric crews are performing the work, and safety is the top priority.
+As such, Centerville Road is being closed in four phases during construction, with only portions of the roadway closed at a time.
 Emergency vehicles will always be allowed through the work zone, while regular traffic will be detoured around the closure area.
-All detours will be clearly marked , and access to private property will be maintained.
+All detours will be clearly marked, and access to private property will be maintained.

 Pending no unforeseen circumstances or severe weather delays:

-- The fourth phase of construction will be between Woodgate Way and roughly Potts Road (near Capital Health Plan on Centerville Road) from late September to early November during nighttime hours, 8 p.m. to 5 a.m.
+• The final phase of construction will be between Woodgate Way and roughly Potts Road (near Capital Health Plan on Centerville Road) from late September to early November during nighttime hours, 8 p.m. to 5 a.m.

 Over the last 10 years, the City’s Electric Utility has implemented other system enhancements on and near the corridor.
 Completing this project will help meet the system’s modern operational needs, further strengthen the system against severe weather and create new redundancies and efficiencies to improve reliability.